The Cost to Finish a Basement in 2022

 Basement Remodeling Cost 2022

 Your home is a massive investment.
-That’s become even more true in recent years, as the average sale price for homes soared up into the $290,000 range.
+That’s become even more true in recent years, as the average home sale price soared into the $290,000 range.

 Like most people, you want your investment to grow in value and provide you with a better quality of life.
 That’s why home renovation projects never go out of style.
 Of the popular home renovation projects, basement remodeling routinely makes the list.

 Of course, any sensible homeowner must consider the cost of any renovation project.
 If you’re considering remodeling your basement, keep reading.
-We’ll cover the essentials of basement remodeling and what kind of cost you can expect for the project.
+We’ll cover the essentials of basement remodeling and the cost you can expect.

 Basement Finishing Benefits

-Before jumping into all the factors you must consider in remodeling a basement, let’s take a look at some of the benefits you get from it.
-One of the key benefits you get from a finished basement is more useful space.
+Before discussing all the factors you must consider when remodeling a basement, let’s consider some of its benefits.
+One key benefit of a finished basement is that it is a more functional space.

 For example, you can put in a full laundry room with shelving and good lighting away from the main living spaces upstairs.
-Let’s say that you’re working from home, as so many are these days.
-A finished basement is a place you can put a home office away from the noise and activity in the rest of the house.
+Let’s say you’re working from home, as so many are.
+A finished basement is where you can put a home office away from the noise and activity in the rest of the house.

-You can even put in something of a second living room where you can send your kids to watch their shows or play video games.
+You can even add a second living room where you can send your kids to watch their shows or play video games.

-Many people don’t realize it, but unfinished basements can actually drive up your utility costs.
-Cheap windows and uninsulated walls can let air leak in pushing your HVAC system harder to maintain temperatures.
+Many people don’t realize it, but unfinished basements can actually drive up utility costs.
+Cheap windows and uninsulated walls let air in, making your HVAC system work harder to maintain temperatures.

 A finished basement can also increase your home’s value.
-Even if you don’t plan to sell right away, it’s a nice bonus for when you do sell.
+Even if you don’t plan to sell right away, it’s a nice bonus when you do.
 Now, let’s look at factors affecting price.

 Basement Size

-When it comes to finishing a basement, size matters.
-Basement sizes vary a lot depending on whether they are full basements and your home style.
+When it comes to finishing a basement, size matters, basement sizes vary greatly depending on whether they are full basements and your home style.
 In this case, a full basement means that it mirrors the size of the floor above.

 Let’s say you own a 2000-square-foot ranch-style home with a full basement.
 That means you may well have around 2000 square feet of the basement for your finishing project.